netdata/netdata/docs/guides/export/export-netdata-metrics-graphite.md

 ![Merging charts in
 Graphite](https://user-images.githubusercontent.com/1153921/83817628-1bbfd880-a67a-11ea-81bc-05efc639b6ce.png)

 Finally, save your dashboard.
-Click **Dashboard** then **Save As**, then choose a name.
+Click **Dashboard**, then **Save As**, then choose a name.
 Your dashboard is now saved.

 Of course, this is just the beginning of the customization you can do with Graphite.
-You can change the time range, share your dashboard with others, or use the composer to fully customize the size and appearance of specific charts.
+You can change the time range, share your dashboard with others, or use the composer to customize the size and appearance of specific charts.
 Learn more about adding, modifying, and combining graphs in the [Graphite docs](https://graphite.readthedocs.io/en/latest/dashboard.html).

 ## Monitor the exporting engine